What is a Reversal?

 Trading reversals is sort of like catching a falling knife.
 If you enter at the right time, you’ll catch the knife safely.
 Enter too late and you’ll miss it completely.
 Enter too early, you’ll get stabbed.
 Timing is everything in a reversal trade.
 We look for extreme price movements that are unreal and unsustainable.
 That’s when we look for our reversal entry.

 Our reversal strategy uses the Bullet Money Management strategy to assist in timing your entries for more profit.
 Bullet Money Management involves adding to your position as the price continues in its prior direction until the reversal (retracement) actually occurs.
 It will ensure that you get in early enough to catch the reversal, but if you’re a bit too early, it will ensure that price doesn’t have to retrace very much for you to make profit on the trade series.
+Also read about the Forex Mentors and the best investment you can make.

 Strike 3.0 Reversal Strategy